 This study performs large-volume single-blind controlled releases, motivated in part by the Mobile Monitoring Challenge (MMC), organized by the Stanford Natural Gas Initiative and the Environmental Defense Fund (EDF).
 The 2018 MMC tested ten methane detection technologies through single-blind controlled releases, with 6 out of the 10 participating technologies "correctly detecting over 90% of test scenarios (true positive plus true negative rates)" Ravikumar et al. (2019).
+A similar set of single-blind tests through the Methane Observation Networks with Innovative Technology (MONITOR) program compares twelve handheld, mobile, and continuous monitoring approaches to methane detection at modest emission rates Bell et al. (2020).
+The MONITOR findings demonstrate higher accuracy for handheld and mobile methods over continuous monitoring techniques, which similarly highlights the importance of high-precision follow-up detection for methane remote sensing systems.

-In contrast, we focus on characterizing quantification accuracy of the super-emitting methane point sources that Kairos' technology was designed to quickly identify through aerial surveys.
-As a result, our emission rates are two to three orders of magnitude larger than those in the MMC, reaching over 1,000 kilograms of methane per hour (kgh( $CH_4$ )), as opposed to 0.29 kgh( $CH_4$ ) for most near-ground technologies in the MMC and 29 kgh( $CH_4$ ) for two airplane and truck-based technologies Ravikumar et al. (2019).
+We focus on characterizing quantification accuracy of the super-emitting methane point sources that Kairos' technology was designed to quickly identify through aerial surveys.
+As a result, our emission rates are two to three orders of magnitude larger than those in the MMC, reaching over 1,000 kilograms of methane per hour (kgh(CH_4)), as opposed to 0.29 kgh(CH_4) for most near-ground technologies in the MMC and 29 kgh(CH_4) for two airplane and truck-based technologies Ravikumar et al. (2019).

-71 Materials and Methods
+6 Materials and Methods

-72 Airplane-based methane sensing technology
+Airplane-based methane sensing technology

-Kairos' methane detection technology uses hyperspectral imaging from the wing of a small aircraft to construct a two-dimensional image of methane concentrations integrated along the path between the airplane and the ground.
+Kairos' methane detection technology uses hyperspectral imaging from the wing of a small aircraft to construct a two-dimensional image of excess methane concentrations integrated along the path between the airplane and the ground.
 Each image is generated through a single pass over an area.
-Kairos' automated processing identifies methane plumes and calculates a wind-adjusted methane emission rate in kilograms of methane per hour per meter per second of wind $(kgh(CH_4)/mps$ , henceforth denoted kgh/mps).
-Note that the spectrometer detects only methane and not other constituent components of natural gas, such as ethane.
-See the SI, section S1 for further technical detail.
+Kairos' automated processing identifies methane plumes and calculates a wind-adjusted methane emission rate in kilograms of methane per hour per meter per second of wind $(kgh(CH_4)/mps)$, henceforth denoted kgh/mps).